muritane/coordination-architecture/emergent_coordination_gradients.md

 Agents with architectural or mastery-level exposure:

-* detect gradients earlier,
+- detect gradients earlier,
-* are less destabilized by them,
+- are less destabilized by them,
-* are more cautious about amplifying them.
+- are more cautious about amplifying them.

 Mastery includes knowing:

-* when a gradient is sufficient,
+- when a gradient is sufficient,
-* when explicit coordination is required,
+- when explicit coordination is required,
-* when disengagement is the correct move.
+- when disengagement is the correct move.

 ---

-## Status
+## Status Note

-This document describes a **transition phenomenon**, not a core coordination mechanism.
+This document describes a **transition phenomenon**, not a coordination mechanism.

 It is intentionally narrow.

 Its purpose is to:

-* explain a recurring pattern,
+- explain a recurring pattern,
-* prevent role inflation,
+- prevent role inflation,
-* reduce misattribution,
+- reduce misattribution,
-* clarify why coordination sometimes shifts “without anyone deciding.”
+- clarify why coordination sometimes shifts “without anyone deciding.”

 ---

 ## Closing

 Coordination gradients do not compel action.
 They make certain actions harder to avoid.

 They are not power.
 They are not obligation.
 They are not responsibility.

 They are **what happens when ambiguity collapses unevenly in systems that cannot afford constant negotiation**.